 Crowns can be made from a variety of materials including:

-- Stainless steel: used temporarily while permanent crown is created
+- Stainless steel: used temporarily while the permanent crown is created

-- Alloys: used to withstand wear and tear, have longest lifespan
+- Alloys: used to withstand wear and tear, have the longest lifespan

 - Porcelain/ceramic: natural looking; best for those with metal allergies

 - Resin: cost-effective, less expensive than other crown types

 - Milled Crowns: Made using digital software; can be attached in one visit

 Most crowns are permanent prosthetic fixtures, but some, mostly made of acrylic or stainless steel, can be temporary.
 The type of crown used will be determined by your dentist and depend on your individual concerns and needs.

 What is the procedure used for dental crown placement?

 Typically, the procedure for getting a dental crown takes two visits.
 The first visit is dedicated to preparation.
 Your dentist will perform an examination of the roots and surrounding bone of the tooth to determine whether extensive decay is present.
 If so, a root canal will be performed first.
 Under a local anesthetic, the tooth receiving the crown will be filed down and reshaped.
 The amount of natural tooth removed will depend on the type of crown being used.
 Sometimes, if a large amount of damage or decay is present, a filling material will be needed to support the tooth and crown.

 The dentist uses a putty-like substance to take impressions that will serve as a model for the crown.
 The impressions are sent to a dental laboratory where the crown is created.
 Since this process takes several weeks, a temporary crown will be attached to protect the two during this time.
 If a porcelain or ceramic crown is used, the correct shade will be chosen to match the color of your existing teeth.